Trump wants to revive Glass Steagall. But what that means is very unclear

-Nearly 20 years after being killed by Congress, Glass-Steagall is making a comeback in the Trump era.
+Nearly 20 years after Congress killed it, Glass-Steagall is making a comeback in the Trump era.
 One problem: no one knows what a revival of the Depression-era banking law should look like.

 The original Glass-Steagall Act of 1933 prohibited traditional banks from also doing the riskier work of investment banks.
 Congress repealed Glass-Steagall in 1999, clearing the way for the creation of banking behemoths like JPMorgan Chase (JPM), Bank of America (BAC) and Citigroup (C).